ryanhedley/trio_study/README.md

-# trio_study
+# Trio_Study

+An application to perform simple trio analysis between a proband and both parents using genotyping data in Illumina GTC files.

-Requirements:
+## Requirements:

-The 'module' folder from: https://github.com/Illumina/BeadArrayFiles (to allow access to binary data in GTC and BPM files) Tkinter GUI (included in python install)
+The 'module' folder from: https://github.com/Illumina/BeadArrayFiles Tkinter GUI

-Tested in Python 3.8 & 3.9
+## Compatibility:

+Built with Python 3.8.0 and tested using with Python 3.9.0